mouseandthebillionaire/RAGE/relatedWork.md

 So much prescience in Flusser's essays, but this feels exceptionally so.
 Additionally the following line that "life is not a drama for him, but a performance."
 Really, this whole paragraph should go in here, but trying to focus in on a smaller portion.
 But yes, especially in my own work, performance is a key aspect.
 Creating performative opportunities for unnexpected joy.
 Experiences that are just as fun to watch as they are to play.
 A positive spin on the darker aspects that Flusser is highlighting.
 And there are a number of examples of this within the world of games/play, but the few that come to mind most readily are *JS Joust, DDR, [Disunion](https://vimeo.com/65510054)*.
 Does organized sport fit in here as well?
 We could argue that in sport performance is *far* more important than fun.

+### Frayling, C. "Research n Art and Design," 1993

+Rereading Frayling, that distinction of research *for* art and research *through* art stands out (obviously), and I wonder where my own "research" fits in as I continue this process.
+Clearly I am researching methods, techniques, ideas, etc that can be used to create specific contemplative/reflective experiences (for), but the comprehensive exam process itself (reading, playing games, writing) is *also* fairly contemplative/reflective.
+This creates a really fascinating combination/overlap.
+In fact, are both of these not research *for*?
+The techniques research fits in with materials research, and while Frayling might categorize the precedent research as research *into*, it feels more like research *for* a specific outcome.
+Truly whole practice truly is part of the research, as Frayling states:

+_"Research is a practice, writing is a practice, doing science is a practice, doing design is a practice, making art is a practice.
+The brain controls the hand which informs the brain.
+To separate art and design from all other practices, and to argue that they alone are in a diflerent world. is not only conceptually strange. it may well be artecidal (to use Stuart Macdonald's word)."_ (4) [^0]

+[^0:] how unfortunate is the use of 'artecidal' here?
+I feel like these statements would have more sway without it.
 ### Gibbons, Liam.
 “Strategies for the Design of Reflective Shortform Videogames,” 2020

 Gibbons strategies for making games reflective are as follows (with accompanying pull-quotes and notes):